browserengineering/book/book/scripts.md

 Taking a step back, when we run JavaScript in our browser, we're
-mixing: C code, which implements the JavaScript interpreter; Python code, which handles certain JavaScript functions; and JavaScript code, which wraps the Python API to look more like the JavaScript one.
-We can call that JavaScript code our "JavaScript runtime"; we run it before we run any user code, so let's stick it in a `runtime.js` file that's run when the `JSContext` is created:
+mixing: C code, which implements the JavaScript interpreter; Python code, which implements certain JavaScript functions; and JavaScript code, which wraps the Python API to look more like the JavaScript one.
+We can call that JavaScript code our "JavaScript runtime"; we run it before we run any user code, so let's stick it in a `runtime.js` file and execute it when the `JSContext` is created, before we run any user
+code:

 ``` {.python replace=runtime/runtime9,__init__(self)/__init__(self%2c%20tab)}
 class JSContext: